Demographics of Russia: Health

 Russia's constitution guarantees free, universal health care for all Russian citizens, through a compulsory state health insurance program.
 The Ministry of Health of the Russian Federation oversees the Russian public healthcare system, and the sector employs more than two million people.
 Federal regions also have their own departments of health that oversee local administration.
 A separate private health insurance plan is needed to access private healthcare in Russia.

 Russia spent 5.32% of its GDP on healthcare in 2018.
 Its healthcare expenditure is notably lower than other developed nations.
-Russia has one of the world's most female-biased sex ratios, with 0.859 males to every female, due to its high male mortality rate.
+Russia has one of the world's most female-biased sex ratios, with 0.859 males to every female with more older females than males prevailing, due to its high male mortality rate in later age.
 In 2019, the overall life expectancy in Russia at birth was 73.2 years (68.2 years for males and 78.0 years for females), and it had a very low infant mortality rate (5 per 1,000 live births).

-The principal cause of death in Russia are cardiovascular diseases.
+The principal causes of death in Russia are cardiovascular diseases.
 Obesity is a prevalent health issue in Russia; 61.1% of Russian adults were overweight or obese in 2016.
 However, Russia's historically high alcohol consumption rate is the biggest health issue in the country, as it remains one of the world's highest, despite a stark decrease in the last decade.
 Smoking is another health issue in the country.
 The country's high suicide rate, although on the decline, remains a significant social issue.